Keyboardly-App/keyboardly-dev/Addon.md

         + [Indicator of success](#indicator-success-launched-of-add-on)

 # Glossary
+There are several vocabularies used in this development.

 ## Dynamic Feature
 Dynamic Feature is base of add on, to see full detail of this see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)

 ## Keyboard Action View
 Keyboard Action View is base class for view of add on that will show on keyboard.
+The default parameter is `Keyboard Dependency`.
+This class is where the feature add on started and showed by user.
-Should have parameter `Keyboard Dependency` See detail [KeyboardActionView](/libraries/actionview/src/main/java/app/keyboardly/lib/KeyboardActionView.kt)
+See detail [KeyboardActionView](/libraries/actionview/src/main/java/app/keyboardly/lib/KeyboardActionView.kt)

 ## Keyboard Action Dependency